The Democratic Cup has Disbanded as of August 2020

 The Classic cup collection of 26 cups were collaboratively made by artists and illustrators based in the US who wanted to counteract the Trump administration’s assault on civil liberties and civil rights.
 We began selling these cups in September of 2016.

-In March of 2017, we launched All Hands On Deck decals in order to broaden the project.
-We want more artists involved and more civic discourse happening at all levels.
-We are interested in civic engagement and how we can use our own work to both find common ground and resist the policies of Trump's administration.
+In March of 2017, we launched All Hands On Deck, a series of ceramic decals that could be fired in a kiln onto any cup of your choosing.
+We wanted more artists involved and more civic discourse happening at all levels.
+We were interested in civic engagement and how we could use our own work to both find common ground and resist the policies of Trump's administration.

 What We Support

 We believe in the kind of freedom and democracy that allows all communities to be healthy, and for everyone to have the chance to grow and thrive.
 We believe in freedom of the press, science, and the dignity of all human beings.
 We think that women should be given the same opportunities as men, and that women's health and the right to choose are fundamental rights.
 We believe that it is time for Black Americans and other Americans of color to have the same chances as white Americans to succeed.
 We believe that racism must be faced deliberately and persistently.
-We believe that America is still a land of opportunity and we want to see the immigration system reformed to make it possible for all people from all nations to have a fair and expedited chance to become citizens.
-We want gun reform so that, for example, children are safe in schools and women face fewer domestic abuse fatalities.
+We believe that America can be a land of opportunity and we want to see the immigration system reformed to make it possible for all people from all nations to have a fair and expedited chance to become citizens.
+We want gun reform so that children are safe in schools and women face fewer domestic abuse fatalities.
 We want LGBTQ families to enjoy the same rights and privileges as heteronormative families.
 We also want science to drive environmental policy and for our Nation's leaders to begin making and enforcing changes to counteract climate change.

 ContactEmail us at thedemocraticcup--AT--gmail--DOT--com